 Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

-What Are Cursor and GitHub Copilot: Key Differences in Approach
+What Are Cursor and GitHub Copilot: Two Different Philosophies

 Cursor